madapper/MALinkedIn/Documentation.md

 **Authentication**

-When iniially asking the user to login, this is acheived by simply including the below code in the implementation file:
+When initially asking the user to login, this is acheived by simply including the below code in the implementation file:
 <pre><code>
 MALinkedInSession *session = [MALinkedInSession cachedSession];
 	if (!session.token) {